Kit de Waal

 “Bridport did wonders for my writing profile,” says Gemma.

 Gemma was a short story winner in 2019 and her story, Fermented was long listed for the BBC Short Story Award in 2020.
-Her debut novel, Victoria Park is published by Atlantic this January.
-She graduated with distinction from the MA in Creative Writing at Bath Spa University and holds an MA in Twentieth Century Literature from Goldsmiths.
+Her debut novel, Victoria Park was published by Atlantic in January 2021.
+Gemma graduated with distinction from the MA in Creative Writing at Bath Spa University and holds an MA in Twentieth Century Literature from Goldsmiths.
 She is represented by Seren Adams at United Agents.

 For a Canadian, winning the flash fiction and the short story award forged a welcome connection to England’s writing world.
 “My wife and I came to Bridport for the prize ceremony, to Thomas Hardy country, to John Fowles’ Cobb in Lyme Regis”, says Nicholas.
 “Subsequently I was shortlisted for the London Sunday Times Short Story Award and published in Irish Pages and Moth Magazine (shortlisted 2020 in poetry).
 And my third novel, Last Hummingbird West of Chile (Breakwater Books, summer 2021) begins and ends in Dorset, in the shadow of the Bridport clock tower.
 So that unexpected honour—the Bridport Prize—turned out to be a catalyst for three more years of writing, of imagining the world as it was in 1852, from Bridport to Bristol, New York, Singapore, Suez, Cairo, Venice, London.”